-What type of training do your therapists receive after starting with your company?
-Is it hands on?
+3. What type of training do your therapists receive after starting with your company?
+Is it hands-on?

 The Board requires that RBTs are supervised at least once a week by an Analyst, on average.
 This supervision is best done in person in the presence of the client, where immediate, objective feedback can be provided, and the Analyst can model new procedures as needed.

-How do your therapists collect and report data to analysts?
+5. How do your therapists collect and report data to analysts (BCBAs)?

-If therapists are not collecting data after every interaction, it is not considered “Best Practice” of ABA.
+If therapists are not collecting data after every interaction, it is not considered the “Best Practice” of ABA.
 Ideally, a therapist will collect data after every response your child engages in.
-This data is crucial part of tracking your kiddo’s progress, and ensuring that the treatment plan is effective for the current skills being applied.
-If there is a company who takes data at the end of every session, or on occasion, this allows a lot of room for skewed information, which can quickly lead to ineffective therapy.
+This data is a crucial part of tracking your kiddo’s progress and ensuring that the treatment plan is effective for the current skills being applied.
+If there is a company that takes data at the end of every session, or on occasion, this allows a lot of room for skewed information, which can quickly lead to ineffective therapy.

-Do the Analysts at your company have a clinical supervisor who regularly check for integrity?
+6. Do the analysts (BCBAs) at your company have a clinical supervisor who regularly checks for integrity?

 Checks and balances are good!
 Who is the Analyst reporting to?
 Especially as new BCBAs come into the field, they will need a supervisor who is checking in on their treatment plans, supervision methods, and data analysis to ensure clinical integrity.
 This will ensure that every analyst is also being held accountable to the ethics and science they are bound to as ABA providers!
 It also ensures that Analysts are providing ample amounts of support to the behavior therapists to do their jobs effectively!

-What types of parent training do you offer to generalize skills and behaviors to the home environment?
+7. What types of caregiver training do you offer to generalize skills and behaviors to the home environment?

-Effective ABA therapy always involves taking the skills and behaviors learned in a controlled environment, and transferring them to new environments and stimuli.
-Sometimes this generalization happens naturally, but many times, this requires specific planning with treatment, and regular involvement of the parents in sessions.
-Many companies offer (and even require) parent training that give caregivers the tools they need to bring those skills home!
+Effective ABA therapy always involves taking the skills and behaviors learned in a controlled environment and transferring them to new environments and stimuli.
+Sometimes this generalization happens naturally, but many times, this requires specific planning with treatment and regular involvement of the parents in sessions.
+Many companies offer (and even require) caregiver training that gives caregivers the tools they need to bring those skills home!